pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ### What is full employment?

 The federal government and Federal Reserve are mandated to maintain the economy at full employment, or maximum employment.
-(The two terms have been used interchangeably.).
+(The two terms have been used interchangeably.)
 This legislative mandate comes from the [Employment Act](https://fraser.stlouisfed.org/title/1099) of 1946, the [Federal Reserve Reform Act](https://fraser.stlouisfed.org/title/1040) of 1977, and the [Full Employment and Balanced Growth Act](https://fraser.stlouisfed.org/title/1034) of 1978 (known informally as the Humphrey–Hawkins Act).

 The issue is that these texts do not explain what full employment is.
 The Humphrey-Hawkins Act did set an unemployment target of 3% within 5 years of the law (and 4% for young workers).
 But these numbers were [never taken seriously](https://www.jstor.org/stable/2138518), in part because policymakers rightly understood that the full-employment unemployment rate could not be a fixed number.
 When testifying in front of Congress in 1975 in his capacity of chair of the CEA, Alan Greenspan was asked what the target for full employment should be.
 [He responded:](https://doi.org/10.1177/003232927700700101)